arghasen10/ns-3.29/src/traffic-control/doc/pfifo-fast.rst

 dequeued before a packet from a lower priority band is dequeued.

-The queue disc capacity, i.e., the maximum number of packets that can be enqueued in the queue disc, is set through the MaxSize attribute, which plays the same role as txqueuelen in Linux.
-If no internal queue is provided, three DropTail queues having each a capacity equal to MaxSize are created by default.
-User is allowed to provide queues, but they must be three, operate in packet mode and each have a capacity not less than MaxSize.
+The queue disc capacity, i.e., the maximum number of packets that can be enqueued in the queue disc, is set through the limit attribute, which plays the same role as txqueuelen in Linux.
+If no internal queue is provided, three DropTail queues having each a capacity equal to limit are created by default.
+User is allowed to provide queues, but they must be three, operate in packet mode and each have a capacity not less than limit.
 No packet filter can be added to a PfifoFastQueueDisc.

 Attributes